,

 To everyone else going through this, I feel you.
 I know it’s difficult but please know that this isn’t the end.

 Though the world has made a big deal out of it, you don’t have to go around begging for acceptance or be guiltily apologetic.
-Learn to accept yourself, figuring out a way to find pleasure; what works best for you irrespective of having a partner or not.

 I had a no entry zone for years, but finally pushed myself to somehow try tampons, which was unpleasant, but a breakthrough.